-In this other blog post you have details on how to modify your workbooks to make them multi-tenant.
+In this other blog post, you have details on modifying your workbooks to make them multi-tenant.

-Regarding protecting your playbooks, we have two scenarios depending on where the analytics rules have been created: in the customer tenant or in the MSSP tenant.
+We have two scenarios regarding protecting your playbooks depending on where the analytics rules have been created: in the customer tenant or the MSSP tenant.

-In this post we have explained the different options that an MSSP has to protect its intellectual property in an Azure Sentinel environment.
+This post explains the different options that an MSSP has to protect its intellectual property in an Azure Sentinel environment.
 Please leave a comment below if you have any questions!

 You must be a registered user to add a comment.
 If you've already registered, sign in.
 Otherwise, register and sign in.